Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 # Post exploitation

-Now it's time to expand our acess, it's all about enumeration, enumeration, enumeration.
+Now it's time to expand our access, it's all about enumeration, enumeration, enumeration.

-### What's the challenge?
+## What's the challenge?

-Now that we have a working shell, we must first get the cliches out of the way:
+We'll we have a working shell, yay!

->**'I'm in'**
+{%
+  include figure
+  image_path="/assets/images/posts/mr_robot/sim_in.jpg"
+  alt="Use hacker voice to say I'm in." caption=""
+%}

 Now we need to pillage and plunder, find our flags and complete this challenge.
 We need to see what files we can access, see what our privileges are and whether we can escalate, or even become the root user on the machine.